-Our Board of Directors has five standing Committees: an Executive Committee, an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and an Intellectual Property Committee.
+Our Board of Directors has five standing Committees: Executive, Audit, Compensation, Nominating and Corporate Governance and Intellectual Property.
 Copies of the charters of each of these committees are posted on our website: www.intest.com.

 The Executive Committee is appointed by the Board of Directors to exercise all powers and authority of the Board of Directors in the management of our business and affairs during intervals between meetings of the Board of Directors, and to provide oversight of, and make recommendations to, the Board of Directors regarding corporate initiatives and strategies.
-During 2010, the members of the Committee were, and presently are, Alyn R. Holt, Chairman, Robert E. Matthiessen, Stuart F. Daniels, and James W. Schwartz.
-The Committee held no meetings in 2010.
+During 2012, the members of the Committee were, and presently are, Alyn R. Holt, Chairman, Robert E. Matthiessen, Stuart F. Daniels, and James W. Schwartz.
+The Committee held one meeting in 2012.

 The Audit Committee is appointed by the Board of Directors to assist the Board of Directors in fulfilling its oversight responsibilities with respect to our financial management and controls.
 The Committee's primary oversight responsibilities relate to the integrity of our accounting and financial reporting processes, audits of our financial statements, and systems of internal control over financial reporting and accounting matters, and the independence, qualifications, retention, and performance of our independent registered public accounting firm.
-During 2010, the members of the Committee were, and presently are, Thomas J. Reilly, Chairman, Stuart F. Daniels, James J. Greed and James W. Schwartz.
-The Board of Directors has determined that Mr. Reilly meets the criteria of an "audit committee financial expert" as that term is defined in Item 401 of Regulation S-K. The Board of Directors has also determined that each of the members of the Committee is independent within the meaning of the NASDAQ Rules.
-The Committee held seven meetings during 2010.
+During 2012, the members of the Committee were Stuart F. Daniels, James W. Schwartz and, until their deaths on May 2, 2012 and September 15, 2012, respectively, James J. Greed and Thomas J. Reilly, who served as Chairman.
+Upon their election as directors, Steven J. Abrams and William Kraut were also appointed as members of the Audit Committee.
+The Board of Directors has determined that Mr. Kraut meets the criteria of an "audit committee financial expert" as that term is defined in Item 401 of Regulation S-K. The Board of Directors has also determined that each of the members of the Committee is independent within the meaning of the NASDAQ Rules.
+The Committee held nine meetings during 2012.

-The Compensation Committee is appointed by the Board of Directors to review, evaluate, and make recommendations to the Board of Directors regarding the compensation and benefit programs of our executive officers and to administer our equity based compensation plans.
-During 2010, the members of the Committee were, and presently are, Stuart F. Daniels, Chairman, James J. Greed, James W. Schwartz and Thomas J. Reilly.
-The Board of Directors has determined that each of the members of the Committee is independent within the meaning of the NASDAQ Rules.
-The Committee held two meetings during 2010.
+The Compensation Committee is appointed by the Board of Directors to review, evaluate, and approve the compensation and benefit programs of our executive officers, to administer our equity based compensation plans, and to review and recommend to the Board of Directors changes to our director compensation.
+During 2012, the members of the Committee were Stuart F. Daniels, Chairman, James W. Schwartz and, until their deaths on May 2, 2012 and September 15, 2012, respectively, James J. Greed and Thomas J. Reilly.
+Upon their election as directors, Steven J. Abrams and William Kraut were also appointed as members of the Compensation Committee.
+The Board of Directors has determined that each of the members of the Committee is independent within the meaning of the